yzdxs/learn-anything/readme.md

 The big branch of nodes you see on the right are books, some are free, some are not.
 The ones that are free have 'free: ' as a note added to them and will have a link to the book.
 Ones I have read already will have my notes and observations.

-I do advise you to read the [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) though as I try to cover any confusions one might have in navigating it.
+I do advise you to read the [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) as I try to cover any confusions one might have in navigating these mind maps.

-This mind map is heavily a work in progress as I experiment heavily in keeping my 'bookmark manager' and 'notebook' open and free in this way.
+These mind maps are heavily a work in progress as I experiment heavily in keeping my 'bookmark manager' and 'notebook' open and free in this way.

 # Ask 💬
 If you have some specific questions about this project or about myself, my interests and my personal workflow.
 I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.